daltontf/SportWarzSim/README.md

     - If teams other than the nearest team with have an effective distance that is longer.

-    - Teams in other states will have a effective multiplier.
+    - Teams in other states will have a effective distance multiplier.

 #### "Fun" I'd like to be able to do
 - Model expansion and relocation to see if fans are gained and how existing fan bases might shift